-This motherboard supports the latest Intel[®] Core[TM]2 processor in the LGA775 package.
-It also supports Intel[®] 45nm Multi-Core CPU.
-With the new Intel[®] Core[TM] microarchitecture technology and 1333/1066/800 MHz FSB, Intel[®] Core[TM]2 processor is designed to provide powerful and energy efficient performance.
+This motherboard supports the latest Intel® CoreTM2 processors in LGA775 package.
+It also can support Intel® next generation 45nm Multi-Core CPU.
+With new Intel® CoreTM microarchitecture technology and 1333/1066/800 MHz FSB, Intel® CoreTM2 processor is one of the most powerful and efficient CPU in the world.